 1 cup each cranberry juice and orange juice

-1 tbsp fine sugar (more to taste if you want it more sweet)
+1 tablespoon fine sugar (more to taste if you want it more sweet)

 2 cups ginger ale